‘This Is Us’ Star Milo Ventimiglia Claims Season Finale Will ‘Change’ Everything

 Jack’s death continues to confound This Is Us fans.
-With the Season 1 finale almost here, we are a little closer to discovering how Jack (Milo Ventimiglia) met his end.
+With the Season 1 finale almost here, viewers are a little closer to discovering how Jack (Milo Ventimiglia) met his end.
 Did he die in a car accident after drinking too much?

 Ventimiglia recently sat down with Entertainment Weekly and basically told fans to brace themselves before sitting down to watch the much-anticipated season finale.

-The episode,”Moonshadow,” primarily focuses on Jack and Rebecca (Mandy Moore) and even takes us back to before they knew each other.
-Milo went so far as to say that there are a couple of scenes near the end of the episode that will “change” the whole show.
+The episode, “Moonshadow,” primarily focuses on Jack and Rebecca (Mandy Moore) and even takes us back to before they knew each other.
+Milo went so far as to say there are a couple of scenes near the end of the episode that will “change” the whole show.

-“They change the game of what the show is,” says Ventimiglia.
+“They change the game of what the show is,” explained Ventimiglia.
 “They’re two incredibly impactful moments — one’s seeking conflict, and one’s seeking resolution.
 You may not completely disagree with the conflict, and you may not agree with the resolution, but they sit on complete opposite sides of one another.”

 According to People, the latest episode, “What Now?,” revealed a few more pieces to the puzzle of Jack’s demise.
-We already know that Jack died after watching Kate’s (Chrissy Metz) memory of his funeral, which happened sometime in the ’90s.
+Fans already know that Jack died after watching Kate’s (Chrissy Metz) memory of his funeral, which happened sometime in the ’90s.
 In the latest episode, Jack found himself on the verge of infidelity after attending a goodbye party for a co-worker at a local bar.

 Before Jack cheated on Rebecca with Heather (Megan West), he realized his marriage was worth saving and called Kate.
 After telling Kate that he was going to turn things around, a drunken Jack was shown getting into his car, leaving fans to wonder if he died in a crash.